School of Chocolate: Production

 The series was announced in August 2021 as part of Netflix's culinary slate with Amaury Guichon set to host the competition.
 Adam Cohen, Cara Tapper, Joanna Vernetti, Jeanne Begley, and Andrea Richter are executive producers of the series.
-A trailer for the series was first released on 15 November 2021.
+A trailer for the series was first released on November 15, 2021.

 Reception

-Mashable gave the first season a positive review, remarking on the advance away from the cut-throat traditional format of similar competitive reality shows, in the school of chocolate there is no elimination of participants from subsequent episodes.
+Mashable gave the first season a positive review, remarking on the advance away from the cut-throat traditional format of similar competitive reality shows.
+In School of Chocolate there are no elimination of participants.